apache/nuttx/configs/fire-stm32v2/README.txt

 Configurations
 ==============

-Each M3 Wildfire configuration is maintained in a sudirectory and can be selected as follow:
+Each M3 Wildfire configuration is maintained in a sub-directory and can be selected as follow:

     cd tools